 CDL Pre Trip Inspection: Brake Check

-The following is a list of items and components that must be checked by the driver during the pre trip inspection of the braking system.
+The following is a list of items and components that must be checked by the driver during the CDL pre trip inspection: brake check.

 Parking Brake Check